The History of Dear Tales

 No advertising - no interruptions mid-story requiring the reader to search for page 23.

 And so, after countless hours of labor, the first issue of DEAR TALES was born.
 I nurtured the zine as it stumbled through the akward teen years, welcoming the participation of other authors.
-Now matured, the zine is bi-annual.
+It began as a monthly zine, went to is bi-annual and then to an e-zine.
+Now DEAR TALES is a web site of FREE Online Reads by Linda Rigsbee.
 As everything does, it will change with the times, but it will always be my baby.